Inside the doomed world of gay ‘cure’ therapy

-“The truth is, we are all on an individual journey, and just because it failed for that guy, doesn’t mean it would fail for me,” he says.
+“The truth is, we are all on an individual journey, and just because it failed for that guy, doesn’t mean it would fail for me.”

-Nearly every medical and therapeutic body in the world has disavowed gay cure therapy, with many warning of a potential link between the practice and depression, self-harm and even suicide.
+Nearly every medical and therapeutic body in the world has disavowed gay cure therapy, with many warning of a potential link between the practise and depression, self-harm and even suicide.

-”Folks on a side different to my own constantly talk about potential harm, because they know they can’t talk about harm, they can only talk about potential harm.”
+Davidson, who holds no medical or therapeutic qualifications, adds: ”Folks on a side different to my own constantly talk about potential harm, because they know they can’t talk about harm, they can only talk about potential harm.

 Who funds Core Issues Trust?

-The film screening also displays banners for the International Federation for Therapeutic and Counselling Choice, set up by Davidson to work on the issue internationally.
-The group is already lobbying in Malta on Grech’s behalf, claiming that the country’s gay cure ban violates human rights laws.
+The event also bears the banners of International Federation for Therapeutic and Counselling Choice, set up by Davidson to work on the issue internationally.
+The group is already lobbying in Malta on Grech’s behalf, claiming that Malta’s gay cure ban violates human rights laws.

-Once Gay’s slick film production and its swanky white wine-and-canapés launch event also raise questions about the funding for Davidson’s work.
+The slick film production and swanky white wine-and-canapés launch also raise questions about the funding for Davidson’s work.

-Though it runs frequent events in London, Core Issues Trust is registered as a charity in Northern Ireland, where its accounts show £67,400 in income for the year ending December 31, 2017.
+Though it runs frequent events in London, Core Issues Trust is registered as a charity in Northern Ireland, where its accounts show £67,400 in annual donations despite little apparent public fundraising.

 More from PinkNews

 “It’s obviously more widespread than we first thought, and I think that’s why it’s good to take a proper look at it, and see where it exists.